javascriptdata/danfojs/README.md

 ## Main Features

+  - Danfo.js is fast.
+It is built on Tensorflow.js, and supports tensors out of the box.
+This means you can [convert Danfo data structure](https://jsdata.gitbook.io/danfojs/api-reference/dataframe/dataframe.tensor) to Tensors.
   - Easy handling of [missing-data](https://jsdata.gitbook.io/danfojs/api-reference/dataframe#missing-data-handling) (represented as
     `NaN`) in floating point as well as non-floating point data
   - Size mutability: columns can be [inserted/deleted](https://jsdata.gitbook.io/danfojs/api-reference/dataframe#indexing-iteration) from DataFrame